Dual Diagnosis Treatment

 • Major depressive disorders: A persistent and long-term depressed mood.

-Individuals experiencing the above mental health disorders will often abuse the following types of substances:
+Individuals experiencing the above mental health disorders might often abuse substances such as:

 • Prescription drugs